DECODELAB-Codes/mea-nlx-spike-sorting-gui/docs/troubleshooting.md

 ## Status

-Resolved after installing the C++ build tools and rerunning the MountainSort4 installation.
+Resolved after installing the C++ build tools, restarting PC and rerunning the MountainSort4 installation.